oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Action Statement
 <action-statement>
-For each item in `$.vulnerabilities[*].product_status.known_affected` it MUST be tested that a corresponding action statement exist in `$.vulnerabilities[*].remediations`.
+For each item in `$.vulnerabilities[*].product_status.known_affected` it SHALL be tested that a corresponding action statement exist in `$.vulnerabilities[*].remediations`.

 The relevant value for `$.document.category` is: